 Scott City is a very small city located in the state of Missouri.
 With a population of 4,350 people and just one neighborhood, Scott City is the 160th largest community in Missouri.

-When you are in Scott City, you'll notice that it is more blue-collar than most other communities in America.
-35.80% of Scott City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Scott City is generally considered to be a blue-collar town.
+35.80% of the Scott City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Scott City is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Scott City who work in office and administrative support (18.38%), teaching (12.28%), and sales jobs (8.41%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Scott City is worth considering.